msvignesh-25/picoCTF-Writeups/GENERAL SKILLS/picoGym Exclusive/First Find.md

 ## STEPS/SOLUTION

 1. First create a directory with the name of your wish by using the command, `mkdir <directory name>`.
-Then go into the created directory by using the command, `cd <directory name>`.
+Then navigate into it with, `cd <directory name>`.
-2. Then download the zip file by using the `wget https://artifacts.picoctf.net/c/500/files.zip` command.will
+2. Download the archive by using the `wget https://artifacts.picoctf.net/c/500/files.zip` command.
 3. The challenge has specifically asked me to find a file named, 'uber-secret.txt'.
-4. You have to now know that a zip file might contain hidden files/directories.
-To list all the hidden files and directories, you need to use a specific command that will do this operation.
+4. It is important to understand that a zip file may contain hidden files or directories that are not immediately visible.
+To identify all files and directories within the archive—including nested or hidden ones—without actually extracting the contents, a specific command is required.
+This allows you to inspect the structure of the zip file and locate files of interest, such as uber-secret.txt, without performing a full extraction.
-5. The one command that I know of that will do this operation without actually unzipping the zip file is, *unzip -la <file>*.
-This command will list all the files/directories in this zip file with all the nested directories listed.
+5. The command that accomplishes this is: `unzip -la <file>`.
+This lists all files and directories contained in the zip, including deeply nested ones.
-6. Now unzip the zip file using the command, `unzip files.zip`.
+6. Now extract the zip file using the command, `unzip files.zip`.
 This will extract all the files of this zip file into a directory called files.
-7. Search for the filename, 'uber-secret.txt', and you will find this file as the contents of a last expandable directory.
-Refer to [this image].
+7. Upon descending through several layers of nested directories, the deepest directory contains the target file: uber-secret.txt.
+Refer to [this image](https://github.com/msvignesh-25/picoCTF-Writeups/blob/main/IMAGES/FIRST%20FIND/unzip.png).
+8. At this point, you should still be in the directory you created in the first step.
+This directory contains both the zip file and the extracted 'files' directory.
+9. Now you can proceed to enter each directory.
+Like, the first command must be `cd files`, then list the content of the directory using `ls` and then `cd <name>`.
+10. At a certain point, the directory contents may not display the expected target file.
+Instead, an entry with an unusual or UTF-encoded-looking name may appear, indicating the presence of hidden items.
+11. Use `ls -la` command.
+This command will list all the directories including hidden ones.
+That is, you need to enter something like, `cd .secret`.
+12. Then repeat the process until you find the desired text file and then find the content of the file and submit the flag.